trqminh/rl-mapless-navigation/README.md

 - Create worlds by gazebo and save as .world files
 - Add .world files in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds
 - Add .launch files in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch
-- My world and launch files are avalable [here](./misc/worlds) and [here](./misc/launch), in turn Using my setups by running:
+- My world and launch files are avalable [here](./misc/worlds) and [here](./misc/launch), in turn
+Using my setups by running:
 ```
 sh misc/transfer.sh
 ```
 ## 3. Server setups
 ### 3.1.
 Python for ROS
-I followed this [link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674), for cv_bridge and other issues, and with some modifications for virtualenv, here is my setup:
+I followed this [link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674), for cv_bridge and other issues, and with some modifications for virtualenv:
 - Install pyyaml:
 ```
 sudo apt-get install python3-pip python3-yaml